dralkh/Seer-AI/README.md

 - **Vision Support**: Paste images directly into chat for multimodal analysis.
 - **Interactive Follow-ups**: Deepen the conversation with streaming follow-up questions.
 - **Configurable Citations**: Choose your preferred citation style for AI insights and chat.
+- **Smart Copy**: Select and copy text with preserved formatting (Markdown) directly from chat bubbles.
 - **Enhanced Keybindings**:
   - `Enter`: Insert new line
   - `Shift+Enter`: Send message